carpentries-lab/metagenomics-workshop/setup.md

 {: .solution}

 ### Option B: Using the lessons on your local machine
-While not recommended, it is possible to work through the lessons on your local machine (i.e. without using AWS).
+If you trust that your computer is powerfull enough and want to have all the programs installed you can follow all the workshop without using and
+AWS remote machine.
 To do this, you will need to install all of the software used in the workshop and obtain a copy of the dataset.
 Instructions for doing this are below.

 #### Data
 The data used in this workshop are available on Zenodo.
 Because this workshop works with real data, be aware that file sizes for the data are large.
 Please read the Zenodo page linked below for information about the data and access to the data files.
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4285900.svg)](https://doi.org/10.5281/zenodo.4285900)

 More information about these data will be presented in the [first episode of the Data processing and visualization for metagenomics lesson](https://carpentries-incubator.github.io/metagenomics/01-background-metadata/index.html).

-#### Required Software
+#### Conda environment
-##### Metagenomics conda environments
-You need to install and activate the metagenomics environment.
+Follow this instructions to install and activate the metagenomics environment.
 Here is a link to [specifications file](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/spec-file-Ubuntu22.txt) for Linux Ubuntu 22.04 with the exact versions of each tool in this environment.
 You can use the spec file as follows:
 > ~~~
 > $ conda create --name metagenomics --file spec-file-Ubuntu22.txt